LIFE AND NARRATIVE

 Josiah Henson is best known for having inspired aspects of the title character in Harriet Beecher Stowe’s novel Uncle Tom’s Cabin (1852).
-Born into slavery in Maryland in 1789, Henson ran away with his wife and children from their Kentucky owner to Upper Canada in 1830.
+Born into slavery in Maryland in 1789 and was later relocated to Kentucky, Henson ran away with his wife and children from their enslaver to Upper Canada (now Ontario) in 1830.
 He established himself there as a farmer, preacher, and community leader.

-Together with other fugitives, he founded a black settlement in a colony called Dawn Townships near Dresden to facilitate black economic independence through yeoman farming and education.
-He also founded a manual labour school there, called the British American Institute of Science and Industry.
+Together with other fugitives, he founded Dawn, a Black settlement near Dresden, to facilitate Black economic independence through yeoman farming and education.
+He also founded a manual labor school there, called the British American Institute of Science and Industry.
 Henson published his first autobiography to great acclaim in 1849.
-Two years later he travelled to the United States and Britain to seek donations to support the colony.
+Two years later he traveled to the United States and Britain to seek donations to support the colony.

 The Narrative of Josiah Henson

-His autobiography was first published in 1849 as The Life of Josiah Henson, and was later released under other titles including Uncle Tom’s Story in 1876.
-As one of the earliest transborder slave narratives, it tells his life story as a tale of salvation and gives valuable evidence of the social, economic, and political struggles that African Canadians faced in their new environment.
+His autobiography was first published in 1849 as The Life of Josiah Henson and was later released under other titles including Uncle Tom’s Story in 1876.
+As one of the earliest transborder slave narratives, it tells his life story as a tale of salvation and gives valuable evidence of the social, economic, and political struggles that African American immigrants to Canada faced in their new environment.

-Henson models his character after Moses and St Paul from the Bible, connecting his personal experiences to those of the black community.
-Arguing that it was the duty of all Black Canadians to help others out of slavery in the United States, he tells how he led not only his own family but also other Kentucky slaves to freedom in Canada.
-He also charts the development of Dawn Townships and explains his motivation to play a leading role in it.
+In his narrative, Henson connects his personal experiences to those of the Black community.
+Arguing that it was the duty of all African Canadians to help others out of slavery in the United States, he tells how he led not only his own family but also other African Americans from slavery in Kentucky to freedom in Canada.
+He further charts the development of Dawn and explains his motivation to play a leading role in the settlement and the school.

-To prove that African Americans could pursue a path to success in Canada, Henson fashioned himself as self-made man who rose from American slave to Canadian yeoman farmer and earned his freedom through a Protestant work ethic.
-He describes how he built his followers’ economic, intellectual and spiritual independence by teaching them agriculture and entrepreneurship, and promoting Bible study.
-His story connects Christian values to the secular discourse of economic success through hard work.
-This made him a sympathetic narrator and mitigated the threat that black male resistance to slavery represented in the eyes of North American and British white readers.
+To prove that African Americans could pursue a path to success in Canada, Henson fashioned himself as a self-made man who had risen from slavery in the USA being a free farmer in Canada through faith and hard work.
+He describes how he built his followers’ economic, intellectual and spiritual independence by teaching them agriculture and entrepreneurship and promoting Bible study.
+His story connects Christian values to a secular work ethic.
+This made him a sympathetic narrator and mitigated the threat that Black male resistance to slavery represented in the eyes of North American and British white readers.

 Henson published four versions of his narrative during his lifetime:

-- The Narrative of Josiah Henson, Formerly a Slave, Now and Inhabitant of Canada, Narrated by Himself (1849)
+- The Life of Josiah Henson, Formerly a Slave, Now an Inhabitant of Canada, Narrated by Himself (1849)

 The last two editions cover all of his chapters about Henson’s life in Canada.
 Scholarly editions of the two versions are these: